AdobeDocs/experience-platform.en/help/catalog/privacy.md

 ## Adding identity data to datasets

 When creating privacy requests for the [!DNL Data Lake], valid identity values (and their associated namespaces) must be provided for each individual customer in order to locate their data and process it accordingly.
-Therefore, all datasets that are subject to privacy requests must contain an [!UICONTROL identity descriptor] in their associated XDM schema.
+Therefore, all datasets that are subject to privacy requests must contain an identity descriptor in their associated XDM schema.

 >[!NOTE]
 >